 The following are the top stories on the business pages of British newspapers.
 Reuters has not verified these stories and does not vouch for their accuracy.

 ROYAL MAIL CHIEF MOYA GREENE NEEDS HIGHER PAY, SAYS CHAIRMAN

-FTSE-100” and that a pay rise is a “necessary part of making sure we keep her.”
+Chairman of newly-privatised postal service Royal Mail says Moya Greene is “lowest paid chief executive in the FTSE-100” and that a pay rise is a “necessary part of making sure we keep her.”

 MORRISONS TREASURER HELD OVER ‘INSIDER DEAL’

 A senior Morrisons employee bought shares in online grocer Ocado Group Plc before a transformational 216 million pounds tie-up between the two retailers was announced, it has been alleged.
 The Telegraph can reveal that Paul Coyle, Morrisons’ group treasurer and head of tax, was arrested in December after an insider trading investigation by the Financial Conduct Authority (FCA).